-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Linwood due to a higher cost of living.

 Did You Know BetterHelp Therapists Are Not Limited To In-Person Visits?

 Online therapists, including the US-based therapists above, can work with people like you in or around Linwood to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.